1rn21cs018alan/C-Code-Visualizer-/README.md

 # C-Code-Visualizer-
 A offline Browser App that can run simple C code and show Visualisation for Common data structures.<br/>
-Aims to improve better understanding of data structures by animations and visualizations.
+Aims to enhance the understanding of data structures by animations and visualizations and help with tracing C programs.

 Project in progress....